 Crowning Moment Of Awesome: 'The Exchange'.
 Last mission where you FINALLY get to kill Catalina, and with a rocket launcher no less.
 Made even more satisfying by the difficulty; you start with no guns and there's no checkpoints along the way.
 Plus the news report cutscene that ends it.

-Flying the Dodo (A plane with crippled flight mechanics) succesfully.
+Flying the Dodo (A plane with crippled flight mechanics) successfully.
 Around the city.
 Even to "Ghost Town", the (normally unreachable) part of the city where the intro takes place.

 Demonic Spiders: Any mook with an M16 was this.
 They can shred you apart and waste you in seconds before you can get a chance to react.
 Even if you have full armour/health, you can be killed in seconds if you're careless.

 Mafia goons earn this distinction with flying colors once you have earned their eternal vendetta against you.
 They all have shotguns and even if you're in a vehicle, they'll immediately recognize you and open fire.
-Two solid shots will end your drive in a deadly explosion.
+Two solid shots will end your drive in a deadly explosion, unless you are in a Rhino tank or have unlocked special vehicles that are immune to gunfire.
 Additionally, if you're on foot, their shotgun blasts will likely knock you down and prevent you from moving while they close the distance.
 They will probably knock you down again if the shots don't kill you.
 Simply put, after you kill Salvatore, you'll never be able to set foot in the Saint Mark's district ever again.

 Disappointing Last Level: Staunton Island and Shoreside Vale are increasingly less detailed compared to Portland's bustling activity, varied scenery, and things to do.
 This is probably why Liberty City was revamped from the ground up in Grand Theft Auto IV, even if that effectively meant putting the game in its own continuity.